cycle/docs/basic/relation.md

 }
 ```

-Once you will update the schema and sync your database schema (or run migration) you are ready to use this relation.
+Once you update the schema and sync your database schema (or run migrations), you are ready to use this relation.

-> ORM will automatically create FK on `address.user_id`.
-We will describe later how to alter this value.
+> ORM will automatically create a FK on `address.user_id`.
+We will describe how to alter this value later.

 ## Store with related entity
-To store related entity with it's parent simply `persist` the object which defines the relation:
+To store the related entity with its parent simply `persist` the object which defines the relation:

 ```php
 $user = new User();